TheNooodle/MinishootRandomizer/README.md

     * Right now, connection attempts block the game.
 A future update will make sure that everything network-related plays in the background.
 * When starting or continuing a save file, the mod will attempt to resync with the server (i.e. you will receive all the items that other players sent you while you were away).
     * This also works if you deleted your save file (you will still need to progress the game locally, e.g. push buttons, gain xp on enemies, complete dungeons...).
-* You will start the game with a level one cannon.
+* You will start the game with the following item unlocked :
-    * Right now, this means that a spare cannon level is available.
-    * There is no level 6 upgrade : picking up the 6th upgrade will do nothing.
+    * The starting cannon
+    * All maps (scanned with entrances, buildings and point of interests shown)
+    * Ancient Astrolabe
+    * Compass
+    * Explorer NPC

 ## Available settings